yash-dk/Mesh-RenameBot/readme.md

  - These features will be included if users are there for this repo.
  - [ ] Rename tasks resume after reboot.
  - [ ] More Admin Control and Dump channel.

+# Filters Explained
+Filter can be added using the /filter.
+- ## Addition Filter
+  - This filter will add the given text to the left or right of the file name.
+- ## Remove Filter
+  - This filter will remove the given text if it is present at all in the file name.
+- ## Replace
+  - This filter will replace the specific text with the new text.

 # Variables